Calculating time periods

 Calculating time periods between time points and today

-Sometimes, the time period between a certain time and today is of interest.
+Sometimes, you are interested in the time period between a certain time point and today.
 For example, if a data column contains dates of birth for individuals, their current ages can be calculated.
-The DateTimeNow()function retrieves the current time in an expression.
+The DateTimeNow() function retrieves the current time in an expression.

 In another example, the